Filter Content

 Reminder:

 From time-to-time excursions are planned to compliment students’ learning.
-An essential component of this is providing permission and making payments by the due date.
+An essential component of this is completing permission and making payments by the due date.
 We strive to cover as many excursions as possible in the school fees.
 To allow us to plan effectively for buses and bookings it is important that due dates are met by providing permission and making payments by the due date.

-Greg Malone
+Mr Greg Malone

 College Principal